senpai-so/bedrock/README.md

 We store a custom fork of the [CW721 standard](https://github.com/CosmWasm/cw-nfts).
 Specifically, we extend the `cw721-base` contract to enforce a max token supply and a payable function.
 This avoids the need to create a separate contract for purchasing NFT's.
 We also ensure that this contract is deployable on the Terra ecosystem.

-To set up, navigate to `contracts/cw721-base` and run
+To set up, navigate to `contracts/cw721-base` and run the test command:

 ```
+cd contracts/cw721-base/
 cargo test
 ```